unoti/kitchen-exp1/README.md

 Want to jump in?
 Clone the repo, spin up the dev server, and start clicking around the kitchen.
 Just don’t burn the onions.

 ---
+# Project Title

+A brief description of what this project does and who it's for.

+## Installation

+Instructions on how to install and set up the project.

+## Usage

+Examples of how to use the project.

+## Contributing

+Guidelines for contributing to the project.

+## License

+Information about the project's license.